Key takeaways

 Indication | Dosage |

-While Z-Paks can help adults and children recover from bacterial infections, there are some precautions to consider before taking the prescription drug.
-Tell your doctor if:
+While Z-Paks can help adults and children recover from bacterial infections, there are some precautions to consider before taking this prescription drug.
+Tell your healthcare provider if you have any allergies or medical conditions, such as:

-- You’re allergic to azithromycin or other antibiotics (this medication may cause allergic reactions in some people)
+- An allergy to azithromycin or other antibiotics (this medication may cause allergic reactions in some people)

-- You’re breastfeeding (the drug may pass into your breast milk)
+- Breastfeeding (the drug passes into breast milk)

-Specifically, talk to your healthcare provider about any interactions with current drugs you’re taking.
+Specifically, talk to your healthcare provider about any interactions with the current drugs you’re taking.
 This includes prescription and over-the-counter drugs as well as any vitamins or supplements you take.
-The following medicines have negative interactions with Z-Paks:
+The following medicines interact with azithromycin:

 - Antacids that contain magnesium or aluminum